yochaigal/cairn/README.md

 ***v0.2.0***

 **Terra Odd** is a hack of Cairn / Into the Odd that aims to allow games to be played in different genres and aesthetics.
-The first hack is for [Degenesis](https://degenesis.com/).
+The first hack is for [Degenesis](https://terra-campaigns.github.io/degenesis/).

-The main difference is the addition of a modular [Woe mechanic](core-rules.md#Woe), based on [Oddular Mechanics](https://www.bastionland.com/2016/04/oddular-mechanics.html?m=1).
+The main difference is the addition of a modular [Ruin mechanic](core-rules.md#Ruin), based on [Oddular Mechanics](https://www.bastionland.com/2016/04/oddular-mechanics.html?m=1).
-Woe differs narratively, depending on the game theme.
-It can be used as infection, corruption, panic, sadness, insanity, etc.
+[Backgrounds](character-creation.md#Backgrounds) and [Bonds](character-creation.md#Bonds), alongside Ruin, are thematically specific for each game.

-Inventory slots are treated as Burdens and there is an expansion of Backgrounds, for different themes.
+Inventory slots are treated as Burdens, with no mechanical change.

 This repo also contains my GM materials for planning & running sessions.
 It is not always organised.